ROCm/rocThrust/docs/install/rocThrust-install-with-cmake.rst

 .. _install-with-cmake:

 ********************************************************************
-Building and installing rocThrust with CMake
+Building and installing rocThrust on Windows and Linux with CMake
 ********************************************************************

 You can build and install rocThrust with CMake on either Windows or Linux.